-This rule sets forth the actions a county agency must take when a member of an assistance group in which all members are receiving Ohio works first (OWF) is sanctioned or disqualified from the OWF program for failing a behavioral requirement in the OWF program designed to improve the well being of the recipient family, such as participating in job search activities, or other provisions of the self sufficiency contract.
+This rule sets forth the actions a county agency shall take on supplemental nutrition assistance program (SNAP) benefits when a member of an assistance group in which all members are receiving Ohio works first (OWF) is sanctioned or disqualified from the OWF program for failing a behavioral requirement in the OWF program designed to improve the well being of the recipient family, such as participating in job search activities, or other provisions of the self sufficiency contract.

 (A) What is an OWF assistance group?

-(1) An OWF assistance group is defined as an assistance group in which all members are receiving benefits under Title IV-A of the Social Security Act .
-The OWF rules that contain the penalties and sanctions that should be imposed for these assistance groups are set forth in rules 5101:1-3-14 and 5101:1-3-15 of the Administrative Code.
+(1) An OWF assistance group is defined as an assistance group in which all members are receiving benefits under Title IV-A of the Social Security Act.
+The penalties and sanctions that should be imposed for these assistance groups are described in rules 5101:1-3-14 and 5101:1-3-15 of the Administrative Code.